 2. Children often forget to call back which makes the parents feel less important in the children's lives

-3. Children remember to call parents when it is ritualistic (eg after dinner etc)
+3. Children remember to call parents when it is ritualistic (eg: after dinner, after class etc)

 4. Parents usually initiate the calls and feel nice when the children do so.

 5. Mode of communication - Audio/Voice calls (70%), video calls, messenger apps.

 6. Millennials excessively use smartphones to capture photographs.